aiurovet/xnx/README.md

 ## xnx v0.1.0

-**Copyright © Alexander Iurovetski 2020 - 2021**
+### Copyright © Alexander Iurovetski 2020 - 2021**

 A command-line utility to eXpand text content by replacing placeholders with the actual data aNd to eXecute external utilities.

-##### USAGE:
+#### USAGE

 ```
-xnx 0.1.0 (C) Alexander Iurovetski 2020 - 2021

-A command-line utility to eXpand text content aNd to eXecute external utilities.

-USAGE:

 xnx [OPTIONS]

 -h, --help                   this help screen
--c, --config=<FILE>          configuration file in json5 format https://json5.org/,
+-c, --app-config=<FILE>      xnx application configuration file in JSON5 format https://json5.org/,
+                             defaults to default.xnxconfig in the directory where .xnx file is from
+-x, --xnx=<FILE>             the actual JSON5 file to process, see https://json5.org/,
                              default extension: .xnx
--X, --xnx                    same as -c, --config
--d, --dir=<DIR>              startup directory,
+-d, --dir=<DIR>              directory to start in
+-i, --import-dir=<DIR>       default directory for .xnx files being imported into other .xnx files,
+                             the application will define environment variable _XNX_IMPORT_DIR
+-m, --escape=<MODE>          how to escape special characters before the expansion: quotes, xml, html (default: none),
-                             the application will define environment variable _XNX_START_DIR
+                             the application will define environment variable _XNX_ESCAPE
 -q, --quiet                  quiet mode (no output, same as verbosity 0),
                              the application will define environment variable _XNX_QUIET
--v, --verbosity=<LEVEL>      how much information to show: (0-6, or: quiet, errors, normal, warnings, info, debug),
-                             defaults to "info",
-                             the application will define environment variable _XNX_COMPRESSION,
+-v, --verbose                Shows detailed log, the application will define environment variable _XNX_VERBOSE,
 -e, --each                   treat each plain argument independently (e.g. can pass multiple filenames as arguments)
-                             see also -x, --xargs
+                             see also -x/--xargs
--a, --xargs                  similar to the above, but reads arguments from stdin
+-a, --xargs                  similar to -e/--each, but reads arguments from stdin
-                             useful in a pipe with a file finding command
+                             useful in a pipe with a file path finding command
 -l, --list-only              display all commands, but do not execute those; if no command specified, then show config,
                              the application will define environment variable _XNX_LIST_ONLY
 -s, --append-sep             append record separator "," when filtering input config file (for "list-only" exclusively),